 This capability is now in Public Preview so you can get started on it today.
-Currently, access policies are supported only for Blob Storage and ADLS Gen2, but integration with more data sources is in Azure Purview’s short-term roadmap.
+Currently, access policies are supported only for Blob Storage and ADLS Gen2, but integration with more data sources is in Microsoft Purview’s short-term roadmap.
 We will quickly go through the scenario, while omitting some configuration steps, but the links to the full tutorials are at the end of this post.

 A typical data estate for a company has many different data lakes.
 These are usually organized in separate subscriptions or resource groups.
-We will leverage Azure Purview’s Data Catalog capability to show a simple data estate for fictitious company Contoso.
+We will leverage Microsoft Purview’s Data Catalog capability to show a simple data estate for fictitious company Contoso.
 Now, Contoso is a small company, but very aware that to compete successfully and be profitable, they must leverage cutting-edge technology to reduce effort as much as possible.
 They have created collections for each function, placing their data lakes under them.
 They have also registered resource group finance-rg under the Finance collection.
 This was done for scalability, as they are growing, and want to avoid registering existing and future data lakes individually under this collection (financelake1, financelake2, …).

-As can be seen in the image below, finance-rg has been registered with the Data use governance toggle set to enabled, which means that access policies can now be created in Azure Purview to cover all data sources that belong to this resource group.
+As can be seen in the image below, finance-rg has been registered with the Data use governance toggle set to enabled, which means that access policies can now be created in Microsoft Purview to cover all data sources that belong to this resource group.

 Besides his primary role as HR Manager, Diego is also the de-facto data officer for Contoso, responsible for protecting Contoso’s critical data assets as well as the privacy of employees and customers.
 Some of these data assets reside in the finance-rg resource group.
 To perform his secondary role, Diego has been given Azure RBAC Owner role for that resource group, as well as Policy Author and Data source admin roles in Azure Purview.
 Note, in a bigger company these roles are likely to be performed by different people.